MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/live-multiplayer-intro.md

 ### Xbox Multiplayer Manager (MPM)

-Xbox Multiplayer Manager (MPM) is a client API that provides flexible access to Xbox Live’s multiplayer session directory, invitation, and matchmaking services.
+Xbox Multiplayer Manager (MPM) is a client API that provides flexible access to Xbox Live's multiplayer session directory, invitation, and matchmaking services.

 Multiplayer Manager implements many common multiplayer scenarios in an efficient manner that follows best practices, and also handles many of the Xbox Requirements (XRs) that your game must implement in order to pass certification.